spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-azure.md

 ### Basic Settings

 - Elastigroup Name.
 Enter a name for the Elastigroup.
 We recommend using a naming convention based on the specific workload the Elastigroup will manage, for example dev-eu1-worker.
-- Azure Region.
-Choose a region the Elastigroup will run in.
-- Resource Group.
-Choose a resource group.
-- Description.
-Enter a few words describing the purpose of the Elastigroup.
+- Description: Add a few words indicating the purpose of this Elastigroup.

 <img src="/elastigroup/_media/gettingstarted-eg-azure-02.png" />